Niniania/tech-test-netcore/SOLUTION.md

 Why the use of name "Factory" for the model mapper? is it simple factory just to encapsulate the creation ?
 ApplicationDbContextConvenience is a repository equivalent? and a service

+3
-3 already done in step 1!
+already done in step 1!

+4
-4 Done
+Done

+5
+Two ways - jQuery and MVC (form submission to the be)

+Requierements question - should this choice be remembered - should it be persisted ? if so - per list basis or 1 setting per user ?